openSUSE/libstorage-ng/doc/style-guide.md

-For API functions it must be avoided to modify parameters and use them as return values since this is not always obvious and difficult to support in some target languages.
+For API functions it must be avoided to modify parameters and use them as return values since this is not always obvious for API users and difficult to support in some target languages.